Interfaces & Tools#

 Examples:

-• Horizontal interlations can be done with a wide range of methods
+• Horizontal interpolations can be done with a wide range of methods

 • Vertical interpolation from ICON (atm) vertical sigma hight coordinate with the ap2pl operator: